rabbitmq/rabbitmq-website/site/prometheus.md

 To discover what else RabbitMQ Overview Grafana dashboard has in store, let's get it up and running locally.
-We will take the quickest path of setting everything up so that you can better imagine how this will benefit your RabbitMQ deployment(s).
+We will take the quickest path of setting everything up so that you can better imagine how this will benefit your RabbitMQ deployments.
 You will be able to interact with RabbitMQ, Prometheus & Grafana locally, on your machine.
 You will also be able to try out different load profiles and understand how it all fits together.